deamrita/Sentiment_analysis_PridenPrejudice/README.md

 # Sentiment_analysis_PridenPrejudice
-Comparison cloud of Jane Austen's Novel Pride and Prejudice
+Comparison cloud of Jane Austen's Novel Pride and Prejudice with R